bccomputerscience/ENGR19C/Syllabus.md

 * If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description
-**Prerequisite**: COMP B11 with a grade of "C" or better.
-This is a software engineering course focused on the application of software engineering techniques for the design and development of large programs.
-Topics include object oriented programming, data abstraction, data structures and their associated algorithms, and recursion.
-Students will learn to design, implement, test, and debug programs using an object-oriented language.
-Not open to students who have previously received credit for COMS B35.
-**Course Corequisites**: NONE
+**Prerequisite**:  MATH B1B with a grade of "C" or better.
+Description: The purpose of this course is expose students to (1) the fundamental concepts of procedure oriented programming, (2) associated abstraction mechanisms and design processes, (3) the interface of software with the physical world (e.g. the use of sensors), and (4) the application of programming concepts to numenrical analysis techniques.
+This course utilizes the C/C++ programming language **Course Corequisites**: NONE

 ## Student Learning Outcomes
-1. Design and implement programs that use arrays, records/structs, strings, linked lists, stacks, queues, hash tables, and trees.
-2. Design, implement, test, and debug recursive functions and procedures.
-3. Evaluate the tradeoffs in lifetime management of data when using manual memory management versus reference counting or tracing garbage collection.
-4. Explain how abstraction mechanisms support the creation of reusable software components.
-4. Design, implement, test, and debug programs in an objectoriented language.
-6. Compare and contrast objectoriented analysis and design with structured analysis and design.
+1. Describe the basics of the architecture of a computer and its components.
+2. Describe the principles of structured programming.
+3. Describe, design, implement, and test structured programs using currently accepted methodology, and in particular to be able to do so for programs that control or otherwise interface with hardware by means of software.
+4. Explain what an algorithm is and its importance in computer programming.
+5. Apply numerical techniques to analyze and solve engineering-related problems.

 ## Textbook